Welcome to Nepal

 Last day... and rain

 We arrive at Kathmandu Airport and there is the usual scrummage to check holdalls in for weighing.
 Deborah decides to do this as a group, so as to offset any potential baggage excess - but chaos reigns after someone loses their boarding ticket.
-I believe it is far easier to check in your own luggage, so there is individual responsibility.
+It is far easier to check in your own luggage, so there is individual responsibility.
 If there is excess baggage to pay, then that individual settles up.

 My rucksack is given a cursory examination at security and I am released through for boarding.
 The flight is delayed slightly due to a missing passenger (perhaps the one with the missing boarding ticket), but within half an hour we are on our way, turbulence included.

-We arrive at Bahrain pretty much on time, but now have a six hour wait for our next flight at 0130hrs tomorrow morning.
-After the experience of sitting around in departures for an extensive period on our way out, we decide to pay the extra and go into the Executive Lounge.
 For 27US$ this is good value.
 Reclining leather chairs, free food and drink, newspapers to read etc. We take full advantage of the facilities and the time passes quickly.
 I try to send a text message to the family, but my Sony Ericsson K700i battery is dead.
 I tried to source a charger, to no avail.

 Executive Lounge, Bahrain (photo courtesy of Ralf)

 Impetuously, I decide to go down to Duty Free to see if I can buy a replacement charger, but none are compatible.
-I end up looking around at new mobiles... and being tempted by all the glitz, buy a new Sony Ericsson Z710i for about £125 using my credit card.
+I end up buying a new Sony Ericsson Z710i in duty free using my credit card.
+I settle down to charge it up in the Executive Lounge and attempt to send a message, but it won't send.
+By the time I find out what the problem was, time had run out and I was due on board.

 Tuesday 1 May 2007